1300 088 065

 Karen bought her first home 6 years ago for $305,000 in Brisbane with a loan of $250,000.

-In the time since Karen bought her home, she met Dave, fell pregnant and now wants to move into a bigger home in a better school catchment area.
+Since Karen bought her home, she met Dave, fell pregnant, and now wants to move into a bigger home in a better school catchment area.

 We got her first home valued today at $500,000, and Karen owes $250,000.